th0ma5w/ZipPop/README.md

 ### No way, not going to touch this

 Yeah, no, please be warned, this program deletes data and can make a mess in a way that can't be cleaned up.
 Do not use it anywhere near anything you want to keep.
-Be careful, be sure this is what you want to do.
+Be careful, and be sure this is what you want to do.